Tidesun/Mini/README.md

 **Mini** achieves highly-accurate gene isoform quantification using (1) hybrid sequencing (long-read + short-read) data or (2) long-read-alone data.

 **Mini** features:
-1. Novel **K-value** metric: Be able to identify gene isoforms with erroneous quantification by other short-reads-alone methods.
+1. Novel **K-value** metric: a key feature of the sequence share pattern that causes particularly high abundance estimation error, allowing us to identify a problematic set of gene isoforms with erroneous quantification that researchers should take extra attention in the study
-2. **Mixed Bayesian network**: Combine the strengths of long reads and short reads to achieve high accuracy in the estimation of isoform abundances, especially for lowly expressed or erronenous isoforms identified through K-value.
+2. **Mixed Bayesian network**: a novel mixed Bayesian network model for transcript abundance estimation that can be applied to three different data scenarios: long-read-alone, short-read-alone and hybrid (i.e., long reads plus short reads) integrating the strengths of both long reads and short reads.
 ## Installation
 ```
 git clone https://github.com/Augroup/Mini.git